-If you are not able to do an exam on the scheduled date, you may request that the exam be deferred to another date.
-The fee for a Deferred Exam is \$50 plus facilitation costs for a minimum cost of \$100.00.
+If you are requesting an exam to be deferred, you may request that the exam be deferred to another date.
+The fee for a Deferred Exam is \$50 plus facilitation costs for a minimum cost of \$100.

 Attendance Requirements:

 Please come to each class on time and stay to the end of the class.